What causes heartburn? 21 possible conditions

 - sweating while having chest pain

-Heartburn is not associated with a heart attack.
-However, many people that have heartburn believe that they are having a heart attack.
-You may be having a heart attack if you have the following symptoms:
+Heartburn isn’t associated with a heart attack.
+However, many people that have heartburn believe they’re having a heart attack because the symptoms can be very similar.
+You may be having a heart attack if you have:

 - severe or crushing chest pain